 For I slices and B slices, Deblock and SAO are both enabled.
 The optimal filtered result is decided between the two outputs from the proposed filter and the SAO.

-Multiple results are inferred by three models for the B slice, and these models are indexed by {BaseQP, BaseQP - 5, BaseQP + 5}, where the index is decided at the slice-level.
+Multiple results are inferred by the common one model but with the different inputs {BaseQP, BaseQP - 5, BaseQP + 5} into the BaseQP interface of the network, where the index is decided at the slice-level.

 A scaling operation is carried out to refine the result of NN filter.
 The scaling factors are signaled in the slice header for each component.
 The specific process is the same as the scaling process used in [].
 Additionally, there are 3 fixed weights to blend the results of the proposed filter and the conventional filter.
 These fixed weights are 1, 0.75 and 0.5, which are similar as those in [].